 Canada has pretty much the same regulations when it comes to flying with car seats as the USA.
-Namely, children under the age of two can be held on the lap of a parent, but they do strongly recommend the use of child safety seats.
-The seats need to be in compliance with Canadian and international standards that you can check on this link.
+Namely, children under the age of two can be held on the lap of a parent, but they strongly recommend using child safety seats.
+The seats need to comply with Canadian and international standards that you can check on this link.

 CARES child safety devices are accepted only on some airlines, so you would need to check it with your airline upfront.

-Also, Canada demands one responsible grown-up for one child, therefore if you travel with two kids, you will need another grown up to be able to fly.
+Also, Canada demands one responsible grown-up for one child; therefore, you will need another adult to fly if you travel with two kids.

 Europe has slightly different standards when it comes to the regulation of flying with children.
 They also allow for a child younger than two years to sit on an adult's lap, but they provide an infant seat belt to secure your child.
 This is necessary.

-You might have to contact your specific airline for the information on whether the car seat can be used on their airplane, even if it's approved for the use on aircraft, in Europe it depends on the airline policy whether you can use it or not.
+You might have to contact your specific airline for information on whether the car seat can be used on their airplane, even if it's approved for use on aircraft; in Europe, it depends on the airline policy whether you can use it or not.

-In some regions of Europe, you can also use the ISOFIX and high-back booster seats, more information you can find in this official leaflet, also consult your airline for the information.
-Other devices approved for the use of aircraft in Europe are the Meru Travel Chair, Baby Bassinet, and Amsafe CARES device.
+You can also use the ISOFIX and high-back booster seats in some European regions; more information you can find in this official leaflet, and consult your airline for the info.
+Other devices approved for aircraft use in Europe are the Meru Travel Chair, Baby Bassinet, and Amsafe CARES device.